karel-brinda/Phylign/README.md

 ### Step 1: Copy or symlink your queries

-Remove the default test files or you old files in the `queries/` directory and copy or symlink (recommended) your query files.
+Remove the default test files or your old files in the `queries/` directory and copy or symlink (recommended) your query files.
 The supported input formats are FASTA and FASTQ, possibly gzipped.
 All query files will be preprocessed and merged together.